VAir26/house-price-prediction/README.md

 # House Price Prediction

-This is a simple machine learning project to predict house prices based on various features using the Boston Housing dataset.
-The model used in this project is a linear regression model.
+This is a simple machine learning project to predict house prices based on various features using the california Housing dataset.
+The model used in this project is a linear regression model. california dataset we are directly importing from sklearn dataset.

 ## Dataset

-The dataset used is the **Boston Housing dataset**, which is a popular dataset used for regression problems.
+The dataset used is the **California Housing dataset**, which is a popular dataset used for regression problems.
 It contains information on various features like:
 - CRIM: Crime rate
 - ZN: Proportion of residential land zoned for large lots
 - INDUS: Proportion of non-retail business acres per town